sdziallas/comp55/docs/labs/3-Debug.md

 This code is not very logical for the proper functioning of the program, but it's a very fast way to test your hypothesis.

-#### Problem 2 - Go back to the form to think of ways of altering your program to debug faster
+#### Problem 2 - Go back to linked canvas assignment to think of ways of altering your program to debug faster

 ---